 What is a Microprocessor?

-A Microprocessor is a computer architecture that plays the main role, without the microprocessor we are not able to perform any action on your computer system.
+A Microprocessor is a computer architecture that plays the main role, without the microprocessor, we are not able to perform any action on your computer system.
 It is a programmable device that takes input, performs some arithmetic and logical operations on it, and produces the desired output.
-In simple words, a Microprocessor is a digital device on a chip that can fetch instruction from memory, decode and execute them and give results.
+In simple words, a Microprocessor is a digital device on a chip that can fetch instructions from memory, decode and execute them and give results.

 Basics of Microprocessor